lubuntu-team/manual/source/2/2.2/2.2.2/libreoffice_calc.rst

 To view a long list of functions to use :menuselection:`View --> Function List`.
 To select different functions left click on the function name in the column.
 To insert a function press the :guilabel:`fx` button.
 To sort by different categories of functions use the drop down menu to the right of the :guilabel:`fx` button.
 To close this function sidebar press the :guilabel:`x` button.

 To see a gallery of stock images for your spreadsheet :menuselection:`View --> Gallery`.
 To get a list of different categories of images beneath :guilabel:`Galleries` and left click to select your image.
+To move an image in from the gallery to your spreadsheet left click on the image and drag the image to where you want.

 To style part of your spreadsheet to bring lots of attention to a cell :menuselection:`Styles --> Accent 1`.
 To bring slightly less attention to a cell :menuselection:`Styles --> Accent 2`.
 To bring even less attention to a cell :menuselection:`Styles --> Accent 3`.
 To style a cell like a heading :menuselection:`Styles --> Heading 1`.
 To have a slightly smaller heading :menuselection:`Styles -->  Heading 2`.
 To switch back to your original style :menuselection:`Styles --> Default`.